muhamd-abdullah/muhamd-abdullah.github.io/_pages/about.md

 Currently, my research focuses empirically analyzing disparities in user-perceived performance of services—such as video streaming and social media—deployed on large public clouds.
 If you have aligned interests, please feel free to reach out via email.

-**Update**: I'm on the job market, actively seeking roles starting in early 2026.
+<strong style="color: red;">Update:</strong> I'm on the job market, actively seeking roles starting in early 2026.

 <br>